 - Worn-out vacuum hose.

-How To Fix Car Vibration When Pressing the Gas Pedal?
+How To Fix Car Vibration When Pressing Gas Pedal?

 Previously, we have known a general outlook of the causes and solutions.
-This section will discuss about the causes in a elaborate way.
-Also, step-by-step wise solutions are given here for each causes –
+This section will discuss the causes in an elaborate way.
+Also, step-by-step wise solutions are given here for each cause –

 Damaged Motor Mounts –

 When the motor mounts get bad, the vehicle will vibrate when you press the gas pedal.
 The motor mounts connect the car’s frame to the engine.
 Also, it helps to decrease the vibration.

 The motor mounts have rubber wrapped around them which makes them absorb the vibrations.
 So you feel less vibration.
 But when it gets damaged, the car will vibrate when accelerating.